Huangphoux/ay_gogh/docs/srs_page.md

 - A good card should have: the word, the sentence contains that word.
-- Use Piper to generate beforehand the words
+- Use Piper to generate audio
+- FSRS
+-